Iran–Saudi Arabia relations: 2023 restoration of relations

 In August 2023, both Iran and Saudi Arabia applied to join BRICS.
-On October 11, 2023, Saudi Arabia's Crown Prince Mohammad bin Salman received a phone call from Iran's President Ebrahim Raisi to discuss the outbreak of the Gaza war.
+On 11 October 2023, Saudi Arabia's Crown Prince Mohammad bin Salman received a phone call from Iran's President Ebrahim Raisi to discuss the outbreak of the Gaza war.

 Challenged relations after escalation of Israel–Iran tensions

 During the Gaza war, a majority of the Saudi population stood behind the Palestinians and sympathised with their suffering, and subsequent to the suspected Israeli bombing of the Iranian embassy in Damascus the leadership of Saudi Arabia had rejected categorically the targeting of diplomatic facilities for any justification.
 However, during the April 2024 Iranian strikes in Israel, Saudi Arabia assisted Israel along with Jordan with the defence of Israel and their own territories.
 These events had further complicated Saudi relations with Iran.
 In order to maintain an acceptable approach to lower tensions in the Middle East, some analysts have emphasised the increased economic ties with Iran, which though stand in sharp contrast with the renewed efforts by Europe and the U.S. to further increase sanctions against Iran and its proxies.

 In early October 2024, during a conference on the anniversary of the Al-Aqsa Storm operation, held in Tehran, Iranian foreign minister Abbas Araghchi announced his upcoming visit to Riyadh to discuss a ceasefire and the atrocities committed by Israel.
 After visiting Doha, Beirut and Damascus, Araghchi reaffirmed his stance to not further escalate the war in the Middle East while at the same time supporting resistance movements against Israel.
 Saudi Arabia has ascertained its neutrality in the conflict.
 Later that month, Iran warned all the Gulf states not to allow any action against Iran by using their airspace.
 Arab officials have indicated that Iran would retaliate against these states if their territories or airspace were used in such operations.
 In November 2024, Saudi Chief of General Staff Fayyad al-Ruwaili met his Iranian counterpart Mohammad Bagheri in Tehran.
-During the meeting, Ruwaili discussed increasing cooperation between the two countries security forces.
+During the meeting, Ruwaili discussed increasing cooperation between the two countries' security forces.

 Since the eruption of the Gaza war, Saudi Arabia has challenged the Abraham Accords when it re-established diplomatic relations with Iran.
 The Gulf states have favored regional diplomacy over war and de-escalation.
-In late 2024, the Abraham Accords appear to be stalled in light of the ongoing conflict in Palestine, Israel and the Lebanon.
+In late 2024, the Abraham Accords appear to be stalled in light of the ongoing conflict in Palestine, Israel and Lebanon.